Thank you for reading our post, please rate this article at the end.

 The CURT 16039 Q25 fifth-wheel hitch comes with CURT OEM puck system fifth-wheel legs designed for installation on a Ford pickup with a long bed and bed puck system.

-This fifth wheel connection has many lovable characteristics, like its ability to tilt 360 degrees and double jaws, but the subtle differences between the models in the Q-Series make them stand out.
+This fifth wheel connection boasts many desirable characteristics, such as its ability to tilt 360 degrees and feature double jaws.
+Still, the subtle differences between the models in the Q-Series make them truly stand out.

 What I like about this CURT 16039 Q25 is that it has a set of quarter-turn anchors, which allow the legs to drop into the pucks easily and quickly.
 This means instant connectivity and preparation.